SeisSol/SeisSol/Documentation/io.rst

 The new IO infrastructure already covers:

 * high-order 3D and 2D output (wavefield, surface, elementwise fault)
-* checkpointing or arbitrary friction laws and equations
+* checkpointing of arbitrary friction laws and equations

 Support for aggregated point output is under development.